christianalfoni/cerebral-react-baobab/README.md

   error: null
 };

-// Any default arguments you want each action to receive const defaultArgs = {
+// Any default input you want each action to receive const defaultInput = {
   utils: {
     request: request
   }